 Hours later, Kuiper apologized during the game against the Kansas City Royals, saying: “A little earlier in the show, I said something, didn’t come out quite the way I wanted it to.
 I just wanted to apologize if it sounded different than I meant it to be said. … I just wanted to apologize for that.”

-He apologized again the next day, saying, “I could not be more sorry and horrified by what I said.
+He apologized again on Saturday, saying, “I could not be more sorry and horrified by what I said.
 I hope you will accept my sincerest apologies.”

-Just after the incident, Negro Leagues Baseball Museum president Bob Kendrick issued a statement on Twitter.
+Earlier on Saturday, Negro Leagues Baseball Museum president Bob Kendrick also issued a statement on Twitter.

-“I’m aware of the unfortunate slur made by Glen Kuiper,” Kendrick said on May 6.
+“I’m aware of the unfortunate slur made by Glen Kuiper,” Kendrick said.
 “I welcomed Glen to the NLBM yesterday and know he was genuinely excited to be here.
 The word is painful and has no place in our society.
 And while I don’t pretend to know Glen’s heart I do know that my heart is one of forgiveness.
 I hope all of all you find it in yourselves to do the same!”

 “The language used by Glen Kuiper during (Friday’s) pregame broadcast is unacceptable,” the team said in a statement.
 “The Oakland Athletics do not condone such language.
 We are working to address the situation.”

-Kuiper was in his 20th season as the Athletics’ lead voice and had covered Bay Area baseball since 1992 for NBC Sports California, according to the team.
+Kuiper is in his 20th season as the Athletics’ lead voice and has covered Bay Area baseball since 1992 for NBC Sports California, according to the team.

 One of his brothers is San Francisco Giants announcer Duane Kuiper, a former major league player.